Ovarian Cancer: Risk Factors

 It’s not clear if using talcum powder on the genital area raises the risk for ovarian cancer.
 Talk with your healthcare provider if you decide that you want to use talcum powder.

 Use of fertility medicines

 If you've used fertility medicines for more than a year, you may be at increased risk for ovarian cancer.
 But studies show conflicting results on this link.

 If you have endometriosis, you may have a higher risk for ovarian cancer.

 Talk with your healthcare provider about your risk factors for ovarian cancer and what you can do about them.

 If you’re concerned about your family's history of breast or ovarian cancer, talk with your healthcare provider about genetic counseling.
-If you have gene changes that put you at higher risk, you may want to discuss the possibility of having surgery to remove your ovaries and fallopian tubes to help lower your risk.
+If you have gene changes that put you at higher risk, you may want to discuss surgery.
+Having surgery to remove your ovaries and fallopian tubes may help lower your risk.

-Regular blood tests for the antigen CA-125, a protein found in the cells of some kinds of ovarian cancer, may also be an option.
-This isn’t a perfect screening test because it’s not elevated in all women with ovarian cancer.
-If it is elevated, it doesn’t necessarily mean you have ovarian cancer.
+Regular blood tests for the antigen CA-125 may also be an option.
+CA-125 is a protein found in the cells of some kinds of ovarian cancer.
+This isn’t a perfect screening test because it’s not higher in all women with ovarian cancer.
+If it is higher, it doesn’t necessarily mean you have ovarian cancer.

-Oral contraceptives, or birth control pills, may help lower the risk for some types of ovarian cancer.
-Women who take birth control pills for 5 years or more have about half the risk of ovarian cancer as women who never used them.
+Birth control pills (oral contraceptives) may help lower the risk for some types of ovarian cancer.
+Women who take birth control pills for 5 years or more have about half the risk for ovarian cancer as women who never used them.
 But birth control pills can increase the risk for blood clots and stroke.
 They can also cause other side effects.
 Talk with your healthcare provider about birth control pills.